chastell/lovely_rufus/README.md

 Lovely Rufus can be used from the command-line by piping text through the `rufus` executable:

     $ echo 'The Ballyshannon foundered off the coast of Cariboo, And down in fathoms many went the captain and the crew;' | rufus
     The Ballyshannon foundered off the coast of Cariboo, And down in fathoms many went the captain and the crew;
     $

 Lovely Rufus can also be used from Ruby code through the `Wrapper` class:

     $ irb
+    >> require 'lovely-rufus'
     >> text = 'The Ballyshannon foundered off the coast of Cariboo, And down in fathoms many went the captain and the crew;'
     >> puts LovelyRufus::Wrapper.new(text).wrapped
     The Ballyshannon foundered off the coast of Cariboo, And down in fathoms many went the captain and the crew;
     >>